 There is a wide array of possible dual diagnosis scenarios, from broad connections between conditions to specific causal relationships.
-Common dual diagnosis interactions include depression and alcohol use disorder, generalized anxiety disorder and opioid dependence, cannabis abuse and psychosis, and post-traumatic stress disorder (PTSD) and benzodiazepine abuse.
+Common dual diagnosis interactions include depression and alcohol use disorder, generalized anxiety disorder and opioid dependence, cannabis misuse and psychosis, and post-traumatic stress disorder (PTSD) and benzodiazepine misuse, and so on.

 This bi-directional relationship can be difficult for clinicians to evaluate, with clear links between disorders often hard to quantify and treat.
 Specific relationships have been discovered between depressive illnesses and central nervous system (CNS) depressants, with the use of these drugs more likely to influence depression rates than other substances.
-Examples of CNS depressants include alcohol, opioids and benzodiazepines.
+Examples of addictive CNS depressants include alcohol, opioids, and benzodiazepines.

-Before treating a dual diagnosis patient, doctors will attempt to differentiate between pre-existing conditions and substance induced conditions.
+Before treating a dual diagnosis patient, doctors will attempt to differentiate between pre-existing conditions and substance-induced conditions.
 This can make all the difference in terms of treatment, with some disorders requiring singular treatment and others needing a multi-pronged approach.

 If a primary disorder can be diagnosed, clinicians may try to treat both disorders with a single treatment plan.
 Sequential treatment is also available, with the secondary condition treated once the primary disorder has been evaluated and stabilized.
 Parallel treatment involves treating both conditions at the same time.
-Integrated treatment plans make no distinction between disorders, with a single treatment regime used to treat both conditions.
+Integrated treatment plans make no distinction between disorders, with a single treatment regime used to treat both conditions at once.

 Find dual diagnosis treatment programs in Dallas, TX